 John was awarded a full scholarship to Villanova Law School as a Public Interest Scholar, and received the Super Lawyers Pro Bono Award for exhibiting a significant and sustained commitment to public service through his work as a law student.

 Upon graduation, John received a Fulbright Fellowship, which enabled him to live in Ecuador for 10 months, where he conducted field research on the scope of human trafficking.
-When he returned to the U.S., he fought for immigration benefits for victims of human trafficking with the Philadelphia non-profit law firm Friends of Farmworkers.
+When he returned to the U.S., he fought for immigration benefits for victims of human trafficking with the Philadelphia non-profit law firm Justice at Work.
 John also initiated civil suits under federal and state law to recover unpaid wages for victims of trafficking.

 John is often invited to speak about the vulnerabilities that lead to situations of human trafficking, including at events hosted by state senators in the Chester County region.
 Other speaking engagements include:

 On February 5, 2021, Governor Wolf signed into law Act 1 of 2021 (SB 109), which, among other things, provides clarity and relief for Pennsylvanians who received Paycheck Protection Program (PPP) funds.
 It was made clear the forgiveness of a PPP loan will not result in Pennsylvania personal taxable income.

 After combing through more than 190 nominations highlighting the achievements of local millennials, VISTA.Today has named Gawthrop Greenwood attorney John Rafferty a 2021 VISTA Millennial Superstar.
 Rafferty is profiled today…